Women's health

 Infectious diseases

-• In 2021 there were 37.7 million people living with HIV globally, with women accounting for half of all new infections among adults10
+• In 2021 there were 37.7 million people living with HIV globally, with women accounting for half of all new infections among adults11

-• Globally, around 257 million people are living with chronic infection of Hepatitis B and mother-to-child transmission is a major route of infection11
+• Globally, around 257 million people are living with chronic infection of Hepatitis B and mother-to-child transmission is a major route of infection12

-• Hepatitis E is a major concern in many developing countries and can cause significant complications for pregnant women12
+• Hepatitis E is a major concern in many developing countries and can cause significant complications for pregnant women13

-• Congenital toxoplasmosis is a parasitic infection that can be passed from mother to child during pregnancy, potentially causing blindness and disability in infants13
+• Congenital toxoplasmosis is a parasitic infection that can be passed from mother to child during pregnancy, potentially causing blindness and disability in infants14

-• Viral infection from Zika is a major concern in some regions of the world where the virus can cause microcephaly in infants14
+• Viral infection from Zika is a major concern in some regions of the world where the virus can cause microcephaly in infants15

 Bone health

-• Globally osteoporosis impacts over 200 million women15
+• Globally osteoporosis impacts over 200 million women16

 Closing the gender gap with women’s health innovations

 At Roche, we are committed to bringing more innovations in women’s health diagnostics, regardless of where a woman lives or where she is from.
-Every woman deserves to have full control over her health, sexual and reproductive choices and should feel empowered to take an active and informed role in her own wellness, from prevention through to treatment.
+Every woman deserves to have full control over her health and sexual and reproductive choices, and should feel empowered to take an active and informed role in her own wellness, from prevention through to treatment.

 Today, women are faced with inequities in treatment and care due in large part to historically insufficient research in the area of women’s health.
-Recognizing the critical need to overcome this disparity, Roche launched XProject, an ongoing initiative to drive meaningful change in women’s health.
-With the support and collaboration of key partners, Roche is conducting new research to close the health data gender gap and create a future where women have an equal opportunity to access the right information, the right diagnosis, and the right treatment.
+Recognizing the critical need to overcome this disparity, Roche is exploring ideas to close the health data gender gap and create a future where women have an equal opportunity to access the right information, the right diagnosis, and the right treatment.

 No products found for this filter.